girlscriptpatiala/basic-algorithms/README.md

     ```sh
     git clone https://github.com/girlscriptpatiala/basic-algorithms.git
     ```
-3. Make the changes/add your file in the folder of your choice.
+3. Make the changes/add your file in the folder related to the language your are using.
 4. Add your changes in your forked repository.
     ```sh
     git add <file name>